Datamine-Crypto/realtime-decentralized-dashboard/helpArticles/advanced/datamine_gems_gamefi.md

 ### Validator Benefits

-Validators who participate in Datamine Gems by enabling public market minting will receive greater rewards through more frequent burning to their addresses.
+Validators who participate in Datamine Gems by enabling public market minting will receive greater rewards through more frequent burning to their addresses, leveraging the secondary function of tokens for yield.
 This creates a symbiotic relationship between players and validators, driving monetary velocity within the ecosystem.

 ## How to Play

 1.  **Monitor Gems:** Observe the growing unminted dollar amounts represented by the diamonds on the page.
 2.  **Select Gems:** Choose individual gems or use the "Collect all gems" button.
-3.  **Burn Tokens:** Execute a transaction to burn tokens to the selected public market addresses.
+3.  **Burn Tokens:** Execute a transaction to burn tokens to the selected public market addresses to earn yield.
 4.  **Collect Rewards:** Instantly receive minted tokens as rewards.

-Datamine Gems is more than just a game; it's a strategic tool to increase monetary velocity, optimize minting efficiency, and further decentralize demand within the Datamine Network.
+Datamine Gems is more than just a game; it's a strategic tool to increase monetary velocity, optimize minting efficiency, and further decentralize demand within the Datamine Network by showcasing the secondary function of money.